navikt/pam-import-api/docs/index.md

 ### Employer
 Arbeidsplassen uses [Brønnøysundregistrene](https://data.brreg.no/enhetsregisteret/oppslag/underenheter)
 organization number to identify the employer (orgNr).
 This is the registered business (Virksomhet), also called for "underenhet" in Brønnøysundregistrene.
+You can download all registered [underheter](https://data.brreg.no/enhetsregisteret/api/underenheter/lastned)

-If you are not able to send the orgNr, you must specify the employer/business name, and its postLocation.
+If you are not able to send the "underenhet" orgNr, you must specify the employer/business name, and its postLocation.
 We also recommended you to use the **reference**  field as a unique identifier for the employer, so that the employer can be mapped correctly next time it is used again.

 |Name | Type | Required | Description | Example |
 |:----|:-----|:---------|:------------|:------|